Contributing to the advancement of the Sustainable Development Goals agenda

 IGM Financial's group companies and Canada Life have also made public pledges to end anti-Black systemic racism by signing the BlackNorth Initiative.

-In 2023, IGM Financial engaged over 500 employees as members of Business Resource Groups, which seek to foster an inclusive work environment, with a focus on career development, mentoring, networking and business impact.
+IGM Financial's Business Resource Groups seek to foster an inclusive work environment, with a focus on career development, mentoring, networking and business impact.
 In 2023 and 2024, its ongoing efforts to grow a diverse equitable and inclusive work environment were recognized and celebrated as one of Canada’s Best Diversity Employers.

 Canada Life supports several organizations which aim to reduce inequalities for First Nations.
 Among these is Indspire, an Indigenous national charity that invests in the education of First Nations, Inuit and Métis people for the long-term benefit of these individuals, their families and communities, and Canada.
-For more than a decade, Canada Life has supported Indspire and their vision that within a generation, every Indigenous student will graduate.
 Since 2018, the Canada Life Building Brighter Futures Awards & Bursaries have supported Indigenous university and college students studying business.
-New this year is an added focused support for students entering post-secondary for the first time either from high school or as a mature student.

 Canada Life also supports the Red River College Polytechnic (RRC Polytech), which is Manitoba’s largest institute of applied learning and research.
 With Canada Life’s support, RRC Polytech is creating a new Indigenous-led student mentorship program called The Circle of Friends Indigenous Student Mentorship Program.
 This program, which will be offered across all programs and campuses, will provide guidance to Indigenous learners as they navigate post-secondary experiences and the early weeks of employment.
 This Indigenous-led program will follow the mentorship model that is deeply rooted in Indigenous culture and will connect Indigenous participants with a mentor who has successfully walked a similar path.

-Sagard, one of Power Corporation’s alternative asset management businesses, puts emphasis on network-building and inclusion practices.
-In 2020, Sagard’s CEO co-founded the Black Wealth Club (BWC), and in 2021, the Indigenous Leadership Circle (ILC), both aiming to create bridges and exchange knowledge and networks with young professionals and entrepreneurs across Canada.
+Sagard puts emphasis on network-building and inclusion practices.
+In 2020, Sagard’s CEO co-founded the Black Wealth Club, and in 2021, the Indigenous Leadership Circle, both aiming to create bridges and exchange knowledge and networks with young professionals and entrepreneurs across Canada.

 Power Corporation also supports the work of Indspire thought the Power Corporation of Canada Indigenous Award, which is distributed annually to Indigenous students who are attending post-secondary institutions to contribute towards paying their education costs.